hackclub/hackclub/workshops/geometric_pattern/README.md

 We want the circles to overlap, so let's change the spacing in the y-direction.

-We can achieve this by changing the incrementing value in the outer for-loop to be `circleDiameter/2` instead of `circleDiameter`.
+We can achieve this by changing the last line of the `y` while-loop to increment by `circleDiameter/2` instead of `circleDiameter`.

-We'll create a variable (call it `circleRadius`) for this, at the top of the file, define it in `setup()`, and make the replacement in our outer for-loop, like so:
+We'll create a variable (call it `circleRadius`) for this, at the top of the file, define it in `setup()`, and make the replacement in the last line of the `y` while-loop:

 ```js
 var NUM_CIRCLES = 12;